GoldenDog190/city_explorer_api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-08-17-2020 2:30pm - added necessary files for the main structure, down loaded package.json and package-lock.json, added libraries, and added information onto the README.md.
+08-17-2020 6:50pm - Added necessary files for the main structure, down loaded package.json and package-lock.json, added libraries, and added information onto the README.md.
+Also, added the GET location route and weather route.

+08-18-2020 6:00pm - Added superagent to the location and weather route, and also added a trail route.

+08-19-2020  pm -

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->